gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 This section describes how to perform authentication using the Deferred Token Flow.

+## Deferred Code Response Type

+This section registers a new Response Type, the `deferred_code`, in accordance with the stipulations in [@!RFC6749, section 8.4].
+It also defines combinations of the `deferred_code` Response Type with other Response Types.
+The intended purpose of the `deferred_code` is that the response MUST contain a Deferred Authorization Code which can be used at the Token Endpoint.

+`deferred_code`
+: When supplied as the `response_type` parameter in an OAuth 2.0 Authorization Request, a successful response MUST include the parameter `deferred_code`.
+The Authorization Server SHOULD NOT return an OAuth 2.0 Authorization Code, Access Token, or Access Token Type in a successful response to the grant request.
+If a `redirect_uri` is supplied, the User Agent SHOULD be redirected there after granting or denying access.
+The request MAY include a `state` parameter, and if so, the Authorization Server MUST echo its value as a response parameter when issuing either a successful response or an error response.

+`deferred_code code`
+: When supplied as the `response_type` parameter in an OAuth 2.0 Authorization Request, a successful response MUST include either the parameter `deferred_code` or the parameter `code`.
+The Authorization Server SHOULD NOT return an OAuth 2.0 Access Token, or Access Token Type in a successful response to the grant request.
+If a `redirect_uri` is supplied, the User Agent SHOULD be redirected there after granting or denying access.
+The request MAY include a `state` parameter, and if so, the Authorization Server MUST echo its value as a response parameter when issuing either a successful response or an error response.

 ## Authentication Request {#authentication-request}

 Deferred Token Response introduces a new Authentication Request using the OAuth 2.0 Authorization Request.
 This request is based on the Authentication request of the Authorization Code Flow introduced in Section 3.1.2.1 of [@!OpenID.Core] with the exception of following parameter:

 response_type:
 : REQUIRED.
 Deferred Token Response value that determines the authorization processing flow to be used, including what parameters are returned from the endpoints used.
-This value MUST be `deferred_code`
+This value MUST be either `deferred_code` or `deferred_code code`.

 Relying Parties MAY present additional parameters in this request regarding to OAuth 2.0 extensions (such as Rich Authorization Requests).
 Authorization Servers MUST accept those parameters and process them accordingly.